H-1B or TN Visa: Which Should a Canadian or Mexican Choose?

 H-1B Nonimmigrant Program: Long Waits Lead to Good Things

 The H-1B visa program was first put in place by the U.S. Congress to help U.S. employers hire the professionals they need to run successful businesses, companies, and organizations.
-When a U.S. employer wants to hire for a position that requires at least a Bachelor’s degree in a particular field, and that employer can’t find a U.S. citizen or permanent resident to fill the position, the employer can petition to allow a qualified foreign national to take the job as an H-1B worker.
+When a U.S. employer wants to hire for a position that requires at least a Bachelor’s degree in a particular field, the employer can petition to allow a qualified foreign national to take the job as an H-1B worker.
 Take a look at Nolo's guides on the H-1B nonimmigrant visa for more information.

 The H-1B program is quite good for Mexican and Canadian nationals.
 You can stay and work in the U.S. under H-1B status for up to three years initially and can extend your stay to six years in total, provided you continue working for an employer that petitioned for you as an H-1B worker.
 You are also generally allowed to leave and return to the U.S. as you like, so long as your H-1B status remains valid.